 The case stemmed from comments made by former press club member Stacey Chopak, of Leaside, and reported in a Toronto Star article in March 2011.

-In a three-hour pretrial conference before Justice David Stinson, Chopak admitted she lied to Star reporter Jennifer Yang.
+In a three-hour pretrial conference before Justice David Stinson, Chopak admitted she made statements that were not true to Star reporter Jennifer Yang.

 Chopak signed a full apology to Mr. Patrick and agreed not to make defamatory statements about him in future.